-- Aligning individual goals with corporate strategy.
-Managers must ensure that new hires fully understand the company’s strategic goals and are properly prepared to deliver through individual objectives that support this higher-level vision.
+- Align individual goals with corporate strategy — Managers must ensure that new hires fully understand the company’s strategic goals and are properly prepared to deliver through individual objectives that support this higher-level vision.
 When employees are aware of what they’re being evaluated for and what’s expected, they tend to do a better job.
-And when they’re encouraged to create goals that are in sync with something larger, workers tend to feel more of a sense of purpose and importance, which leads to increased morale and productivity.
+And when they’re encouraged to create goals that are in sync with something larger, workers tend to feel more of a sense of purpose and importance, which leads to a happier workplace.

 The importance of mentoring in new hire orientation

 Mentoring programs have become a popular way for firms to assist new hires during the initial months on the job.
 By being paired with appropriate mentors (more experienced employees who act as a new hire’s guide to your workplace), newcomers gain valuable, real-world experience and skills that are difficult to transmit in classroom settings or workshops.

 Businesses that implement employee mentorship programs as part of their new hire orientation find a lot of benefit in them.
 Learn strategies for including these opportunities into your new hire orientation program.

 Beyond new hire orientation

 A key part of the onboarding process is thorough follow-up.
-You or supervising line managers should meet with new hires at predetermined points: two weeks after the first day on the job, a month after, two months after, or at intervals that work best for each job’s complexity and take into account any changes in responsibilities.
+You or supervising managers should meet with new hires at predetermined points: two weeks after the first day on the job, a month after, two months after, or at intervals that work best for each job’s complexity and take into account any changes in responsibilities.

 Following the lead of performance reviews, these meetings allow you to check in with new hires to find out how things are going for them.
 You could ask some of these questions: